 Start and End Dates

-In this taster workshop, you will be introduced to the beautiful craft of English paper piecing, an ancient way of making patchwork by hand which dates back to at least the 18th century.
+In this wonderful new Course, you will be introduced to the beautiful craft of English Paper Piecing, an ancient way of making patchwork by hand which dates back to at least the 18th century.

-During this workshop you will be working with 2 inch hexagon paper shapes, and you will learn the basics of:
+Beginners will be working initially with 2 inch hexagon paper shapes, and will learn the basics of:

 – how to cut the fabric;